calvinhyleung/ENEE446-Project-1-/README.md

 # Tomasulo-Algorithm-Simulator

 This project is to simulate the workings of Tomasulo Algorithm for a RISCV machine.
 Tomasulo Algorithm is a pipelining technique in processors that uses functional units to provide a more efficient computing speed compare to serial.
+More information about the alsorithm can be found here, https://en.wikipedia.org/wiki/Tomasulo_algorithm

 The simulator would first treat the provided program written with the RISCV instruction set as a program saved in a physical memory.
 Through each cycle, the simulator would act like a pipeline to fetch, decode, excute and writeback to the machine.
 Each cycle is caredully